 In addition to playing volleyball, I have continued my journey with playing basketball.
 Being a dual-sport athlete is not an easy task.
 You need to understand how to prioritize your responsibilities, manage your time, and put full effort into all you do.
 I continue to do this while earning the recognition of being a scholar-athlete and team captain.

 I began volunteering at Hospice of Dayton when I was 12 years old.
 This experience made me realize that I am passionate about helping others, especially when they are going through difficult times.
 This has influenced my future goals of advancing my education in the field of Health Sciences.
-More specifically, I hope to focus on the area of Radiology or Sports Medicine while continuing to play volleyball at the collegiate level.
+More specifically, I hope to focus on the area of Physical Therapy or Sports Medicine while continuing to play volleyball at the collegiate level.

 My journey in life had taught me significant lessons that I plan to carry with me in the future.
 I understand the value of being on a team, building trust with my teammates, and lifting each other up in a positive manner.
 I know the importance of learning from my mistakes, setting goals, and working hard to accomplish them.
 Most importantly, I possess the qualities of prioritizing my responsibilities so I am able to manage my time and put full effort into the commitments I make.
 I would like to thank you for taking the time to learn a little more about me and my future endeavors.